CS340-21/MergeSortMusic/preliminary_proposal.md

 The IDE of choice for the team seems to be VSCode thanks to the myriad of tools available to the Django and React developer.

+## Competing Technologies

+Currently, there are existing tools and websites that also apply user input-based merge sorting, but these websites are usually tailored towards a specific use case or fanbase.
+We have not found a general solution that can support any group or sorting of music.
+The general method of sorting music is either by consensus popularity rating or manually.

 ## Team